 Life happens to all of us, including me.
-If something unexpected delays my feedback to you on email or in grading, I will post an announcement on canvas and make a verbal announcement in class letting you know there is a delay and the new expected feedback date.
+If something unexpected delays my feedback to you on email or in grading, I will post an announcement on canvas letting you know there is a delay and the new expected feedback date.